-Legal Website Architecture is a lean, 5-step process to transform your website from ignored to Google-friendly in a matter of days.
+Legal Website Architecture is different than “law firm website design” is a lean, 5-step process to transform your website from ignored to Google-friendly in a matter of days.

 Search engines are fickle creatures.
 Seemingly insignificant elements of your website can cause a search engine to flee like a white-tailed deer sensing danger.

 On the other end of the spectrum are serious issues not visible to the naked eye.
 This reminds me of a law firm’s website we analyzed recently.
 We quickly discovered that the website had been hacked and pages of the firm’s site were redirecting visitors to a Viagra sales page.

 This was a reputable law firm.
 But Google will not refer its visitors to a site that could potentially harm their computers.
 On the surface, the site looked normal.
 On the code level, it was far from it.